Where to turn:

 e) The potential for harm, of self or others, needs to be addressed in the report.

-It is very important that the student share this requirement with his/her treatment professional(s) during their initial meeting and go over the components of the report before the evaluation is sent to the director of counseling services (fax: 240-895-4937).
+It is very important that the student share this requirement with his/her treatment professional(s) during their initial meeting and go over the components of the report before the evaluation is sent to the director of the wellness center (fax: 240-895-4937).
 If this information is not comprehensive and thorough, then there may not be time for the director to make a responsible recommendation to the dean of students to permit the student’s return for the requested semester.

-The director of counseling services will review these reports and consultations as well as the letter requesting re-admission.
+The director of the wellness center will review these reports and consultations as well as the letter requesting re-admission.
 He or she may call for a personal interview (face-to-face, or by telephone) with the student to further assess the situation, request additional documentation with consent to speak to the off-campus provider and, in some cases, may discuss the issues with parents or family.
 The director will then make a recommendation to the dean of students.